- Error 0x80070780 arises when you try to copy, delete, back up or edit certain files in Windows 10.

 6. Select the Clean Up Option for System Restore and Shadow Copies

-- Enter Disk Clean-up in Cortana’s search box.
+- Enter Disk Clean-up in Cortana’s search box and press Enter.

 - Select the C: drive and click OK.